GLOBAL SUZUKI

 Situation concerning environmental laws and regulations

-In FY2022, there were 11 cases of significant spills* and 6 cases of complaints concerning the environment, all of which were properly taken care of.
+In FY2023, there were 8 cases of significant spills* and 3 cases of complaints concerning the environment, all of which were properly taken care of.
 There was no administrative guidance or payment of penalty due to these significant spills.

 Communication with business partners